So far, the presidential election has not impacted stocks, but that could change if Mitt Romney appears unlikely to make it as the GOP nominee.

 “The establishment in the Republican party is in panic over the chance of Newt Gingrich becoming the nominee.
 They believe this is bigger than the presidency.
 There’s the idea it could take the House down and may make it harder to take the Senate," he said.

 For that reason, Clifton said the party may try to field a new candidate to jump late into the primary races or to do a brokered convention, which would be very difficult.
-Names that have been floated are Indiana Gov. Mitch Daniels, who gave the Republican response to Obama Tuesday, and New Jersey Gov. Chris Christie.
-Both have said they are not running.
+Names that have been floated are Indiana Gov. Mitch Daniels and New Jersey Gov. Chris Christie, both who have said they are not running.

 Follow Patti Domm on Twitter: